 This final video to the CR section, we're gonna go through a few points that I didn't cover, and some points that are very important that I, of course, have covered.
 So, let's just start with the frequency of question types.
 This is I have not covered, but it's important because if you're struggling with a certain question, then if that question is just not that common, you shouldn't worry about it as much as some of the other question types, even if you're relatively strong in those more common question types.
-Show Transcript
+Read full transcript

 So, what are the common question types?
 Well, the first three, weaken, strengthen, and assumption, account for about 75% of the critical reasoning questions stems.
 In terms of the rest of them, these are not as common, and some of them are not that common at the high level.
 For instance, paradox questions.

 Not that all of them are easy, but typically, you will see them skewed more towards the medium and medium easy range.
 And then there's the bold face, which are some of the most difficult questions in the CR section, and they, of course, they tend to be bunched up at that difficult or very difficult level.
 But otherwise, this is a pretty good breakdown.

 So, you could revisit videos if you feel you are, for instance, struggling in the assumption, well, it's a good idea to go back to the, to that video because this is a common question type.
 As your final thoughts go, it's important to follow the technique that we've been talking about throughout these videos.
 It's easy to watch the video, nod along, but then when you go to approach an actual CR question, to fall back into the usual habit of reading it as quickly as you can, diving headlong into the answer choices, and trying to find some answer that makes sense.

 Again, once your technique breaks down, you're likely to make a mistake.
 The key is to follow the technique, even at first if you're a little bit slower, that is absolutely fine.
 You will improve with time.
 And I mentioned this a second ago, the idea of revisiting videos.
 Do this with the difficult question types.